gravitational/teleport/e/rfd/0003e-application-access-okta-integration.md

 A new `Group` will be created for each Okta group.
 At present these groups don't contain anything more than a name and metadata.
 These groups will have an Origin set to `okta`.
 The `Group` object may be expanded later.
+A label called `okta/group_id` will be present in the metadata to allow for Teleport's RBAC system to restrict/permit access.

 ```yaml
 kind: group